cogini/phoenix_container_example_old/README.md

 This is an example of building and deploying an Elixir / Phoenix app using containers.

-It uses the new Docker BuildKit support for parallel multi-stage builds and caching of OS files and packages external to images.
+It uses the new Docker [BuildKit](https://github.com/moby/buildkit) support for parallel multi-stage builds and caching of OS files and packages external to images.
 With local caching, rebuilds take less than 5 seconds.

 It has Dockerfiles for Alpine and Debian.
 The prod image uses an Erlang release, resulting in a minimal 10MB image with Alpine.

-It supports mirroring base images from Docker Hub to e.g. AWS ECR to avoid rate limits and ensure consistent builds.

 It supports building for multiple architectures, e.g. for AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor, e.g.: